lightninglabs/lightning-terminal/README.md

   [Application Options]
   lnd.alias=merchant
   ```
-- if you use command line arguments for configuration, add the `lnd.` prefix to each argument to `shushtar-debug`
+- if you use command line arguments for configuration, add the `lnd.` prefix to each argument to `shushtar`
   Before:
   ```
   $ lnd --lnddir=~/.lnd --alias=merchant ...
   ```
   After:
   ```
-  $ shushtar-debug lnd.lnddir=~/.lnd --lnd.alias=merchant ...
+  $ shushtar lnd.lnddir=~/.lnd --lnd.alias=merchant ...
   ```

 For `loop`:

-- if you use an `loop.conf` file for configurations, copy the parameters into the `lnd.conf` file that `shushtar-debug` uses.
-Also add the `loop.` prefix to each of the configuration parameters.
+- if you use an `loop.conf` file for configurations, copy the parameters into the `lnd.conf` file that `shushtar` uses, and add the `loop.` prefix to each of the configuration parameters.

   Before: (in `loop.conf`)